StiltFox/Storage-Shed/readme.md

-# Stilt Fox&trade; Storage Shed
+# Stilt Fox&reg; Storage Shed
-Stilt Fox&trade; Storage Shed is a C++ library made with the aim of creating a universal database api.
-This api which is provided by modules/DatabaseConnection.h++ will over time be implemented by different databases as Stilt Fox&trade; uses them in other projects.
-This is a project that used to be a part of Stilt Fox&trade; Universal library, however this project was split into many smaller ones for better maintainability and modularity.
+Stilt Fox&reg; Storage Shed is a C++ library made with the aim of creating a universal database api.
+This api which is provided by modules/DatabaseConnection.h++ will over time be implemented by different databases as Stilt Fox&reg; uses them in other projects.
+This is a project that used to be a part of Stilt Fox&reg; Universal library, however this project was split into many smaller ones for better maintainability and modularity.

 ## Legal Stuff
-Stilt Fox&trade; is not liable for any damages done to your hardware.
+Stilt Fox&reg; is not liable for any damages done to your hardware.
 For more information see LICENSE file.\
-Stilt Fox&trade; is trademarked.
+Stilt Fox&reg; is trademarked.
 You may not use the Stilt Fox™ name, however this code is free to reference and use.\
-You may contribute to this library, however all contributions will share the same license as this library and you agree that Stilt Fox&trade; owns the copyright for any contributions.
+You may contribute to this library, however all contributions will share the same license as this library and you agree that Stilt Fox&reg; owns the copyright for any contributions.

 ## Prerequisites
 - CMake
   - version 3.5.0 or greater
 - C++ compiler
   - must support C++ version 20 or higher
-  - We at Stilt Fox&trade; tend to use g++
+  - We at Stilt Fox&reg; tend to use g++
-- Stilt Fox&trade; Scribe
+- Stilt Fox&reg; Scribe
   - Can be found [here](https://github.com/StiltFox/Scribe)
 - SQLite3
     - This code is statically linked as it has no copyright nor eula.